Assyrian Australians

-Assyrians in Australia (ܣܘܪ̈ܝܐ ܕܐܘܼܣܛܪܵܠܝܼܵܐ), or Australian Assyrians, refer to ethnic Assyrians or people of Assyrian descent possessing Australian nationality.
+Assyrian Australians (ܣܘܪ̈ܝܐ ܕܐܘܼܣܛܪܵܠܝܼܵܐ) are ethnic Assyrians or people of Assyrian descent possessing Australian nationality.
 According to the most recent census, 40,218 persons are Assyrian, while 21,166 identified themselves as having Chaldean ancestry.
 The majority of Assyrian Australians have immigrated from Iraq, Iran, Syria, Jordan and the Caucasus.
 The first Assyrians arrived in Australia in the 1950s, to flee from the 1958 revolution in Iraq.

 Of the 61,400 Assyrians in Australia, 40,218 are members of the Assyrian Church of the East or Ancient Church of the East and 21,172 are members of the Chaldean Catholic Church.
 The City of Fairfield, in Sydney, has the most Assyrians in Australia, with 75% of Assyrians living in that area.
 95% of Fairfield's Iraqi-born population are of Assyrian ancestry.
 Fairfield LGA has one of the most predominant Assyrian communities in the diaspora, where one in every ten person is Assyrian.
 In contrast to other migrants, Assyrians have the highest rate of acquiring the Australian citizenship.

 In the 1980s, the Iraq-Iran war resulted in significant numbers of Assyrians fleeing Iraq and applying for refugee status.
 In the early 2000s, 5% of Australia's humanitarian immigrants identified as being adherents of Syriac churches.
 In May 2013, the Assyrian genocide was recognised by the New South Wales state parliament.
 Assyrian-Australians have established various clubs, social organisation, churches and language schools.
-Assyrians represent only 0.13% of the Australian population.
+In the 2021 census, 61,930 Australians reporting having Assyrian or Chaldean ancestry, representing 0.2% of the population.